Romyadhy/Primtif2D-py/README.md

   - Tkinter: `pip install tk`
   - Pillow: `pip install Pillow`

+**Structure File**
+You can see all the code in folder, and some output in folder img

 You can see all those file about my code, and you can costomised those as free 😁 _Enjoy and stay Code🔥🔥_